Our Providers

 Sam Wessels

-Dr. Sam Wessels (he/him) is a postdoctoral fellow offering individual and couples therapy.
+Dr. Sam Wessels (he/him) is a licensed psychologist offering individual and couples therapy.
 Some of his clinical interests include anxiety, depression, grief and loss, relationship conflict, non-monogamy, body image, trauma, creative/artistic blocks, careers, and substance misuse.
 Through his work with diverse populations, he has an awareness and dedication to integrating identity and culture with treatment.

 He uses a relational, psychodynamic lens integrated with Emotionally Focused Therapy (EFT) to create an open, safe, and authentic space where individuals and couples can get curious about who they are and why they feel the way they feel.
 This deeper understanding of self can help generate new ways of thinking and acting towards self and others.
 The interplay between deeper understanding and new choices is what can ultimately lead to change, helping to get unstuck and grow towards a more fulfilling and sustainable life or partnership.